aifimmunology/PALMO/README.md

 #### 1.3:  Features contributing towards donor variations
 #### Variance decomposition

-The perform variance decomposition apply `lmeVariance` function with input metadata, and datamatrix.
+To perform variance decomposition apply `lmeVariance` function with input metadata, and datamatrix.
 The `featureSet` is a list of variables to which freaction variance explained by each gene is attributed. `meanThreshold` defines the minimum average expression threshold to be used for ongitudinal dataset.
 Here we used normalized protein expression 1 based on mean expression profile of each gene across longitudinal samples.
 Residuals suggest the variance can not be explained by available feature set.
 The variance explained by each gene towards the featureSet of interest given in percentage.

     lmem_res <- lmeVariance(ann=metadata, mat=datamatrix, featureSet=featureSet, meanThreshold=1)